emirotin/mongodb-migrations/README.md

 `Migrator` constructor (`undefined` won't do the trick).

-If you want to handle the logging on your own (save it to file, or whatever else) you can pass you custom function having this signature:
+If you want to handle the logging on your own (save it to file, or whatever else) you can pass your custom function having this signature:

 ```javascript
 function customLogFn(level, message),